By A.P. 2-03-2020

-True culture brings a new birth of consciousness, the revelation of a new path, and the spiritual fulfillment of mankind.
+True culture brings a new birth of consciousness, the revelation of a new path, and the spiritual fulfillment.

 Spirituality rooted in Native American cultures was chosen as the basis of the Manument-Museum of Native American Cultures (MMNAC) because it is the heart of the Native people, the last unexplored and unconquerable territory of the New World.
 It is a place that no one can own, but that everyone can experience.
-For those who enter with an open heart, a frontier rich in thousands of years of love, beauty, wisdom, and harmony awaits.
 It is thanks to this frontier of spiritual cultures and the strength of the faith and traditions of their ancestors that the Indigenous people survived the darkest periods of Native American history.
 And now, we believe it is time for the rest of the world to share in this important, spiritual wealth and historical memory of Genocide of Native American.

 The MMNAC has two major goals: